-Short additions to previous topics that are not enough to need a new post.
-Latest first.
+Short notes on previous topics that are not enough to need a new post.
+Latest additions first.

 If anybody is bothered, I updated this as I misquoted the lyrics in a quibble which wasn’t fair: he doesn’t use the word ‘infirmary’.